ArtSnakeV/ArtSnakeV/README.md

 - 👋 Hi, I’m @ArtSnakeV
 - 👀 I’m interested in ... programming )))
 - 🌱 I’m currently learning ...
-C++, refreshing math & enjoing
+C++, refreshing math & enjoying
 - 💞️ I’m looking to collaborate on ... projects, related with robots, automation and just fun
 - 📫 How to reach me ... if You need me, You are welcome to contact artsnake1@yahoo.com